RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 disagree.

 The First Amendment provides that "Congress shall make no law . . . abridging the freedom of speech."
-"As a general matter, the First Amendment means that government has no power to restrict expression because of its message, its ideas, its subject matter, or its content."
+As a general matter, the First Amendment means that government has no power to restrict expression because of its message, its ideas, its subject matter, or its content.
 [*Ashcroft v.
 ACLU*](http://scholar.google.com/scholar_case?case=8027362013479204062&q=united+states+v+stevens&hl=en&as_sdt=4,60) (US 2002).
 Section 48 explicitly regulates
 expression based on content: The statute restricts "visual and auditory depiction," such as photographs, videos, or sound